Skip to main content

 Bassil M. Kublaoui, MD, PhD, FAAP, is an endocrinologist, Director of the Diabetes Consultation Service and Director of the Pediatric Endocrinology Fellowship Program at Children's Hospital of Philadelphia.

-Areas of expertise: Type 2 Diabetes, Genetic obesity
+Areas of expertise: Type 2 diabetes, Genetic obesity

 215-590-3174

-About Bassil M. Kublaoui
+About Bassil M. Kublaoui, MD, PhD, FAAP

 Titles